One-adhesive polymatroids: Preliminaries

 Whether two matroids have an amalgam is a combinatorial question; the same question about polymatroids is a {\em geometrical} one.
 Polymatroids $f_X$ and $f_Y$ have an amalgam if and only if the point $(f_X,f_Y)$ (merged along coordinates corresponding to subsets of $M$) is in the {\em coordinatewise projection} of the polymatroid cone $\Gamma_{MXY}$ to the subspace with coordinates $I\subseteq MXY$ where $I\subseteq MX$ or $I\subseteq MY$.
 The projection is a polyhedral cone whose bounding hyperplanes correspond to (homogeneous) linear inequalities on the projected coordinates.
 Thus $f_X$ and $f_Y$ have an amalgam if and only if the vector $(f_X,f_Y)$ satisfies all of these inequalities.
 While theoretically simple, in practice it is unclear how to calculate the facets of the projection efficiently.

-The same reasoning applies to the adhesive extensions.
+The same reasoning applies to adhesive extension.
 Such an extension satisfies the additional constraint $f(X,Y|M)=0$, thus the modular extensions form a subcone of dimension one less: the intersection of $\Gamma_{MXY}$ and the hyperplane $f(XM)+f(YM)-f(XYM)-f(Y)=0$. $f_X$ and $f_Y$ have an adhesive extension if an only if the point $(f_X,f_Y)$ is in the projection of this restricted cone.

 The polymatroid $h$ is {\em sticky} if any two extensions of $h$ have an amalgam.
-Modular polymatroids are sticky, the proof in \cite[Theorem 12.4.10]{oxley} works in the polymatroid case as well, see also \cite[Theorem 1]{fmadhe}.
-The ``sticky matroid conjecture'' asserts that all sticky matroids are modular \cite{bonin}.
-The same conjecture is stated here for polymatroids. \begin{polymatroidconjecture} Sticky polymatroids are modular. \end{polymatroidconjecture} Factors of sticky polymatroids are sticky, and the collection of sticky polymatroids on a given ground set forms a closed cone, thus to settle the above conjecture it is enough to consider polymatroidal extensions of a matroid.
-Consequently, if the the answer to Problem \ref{problem:1} is {\em yes} and the sticky matroid conjecture is true, then so is the sticky polymatroid conjecture.
+Flat-modular polymatroids are sticky, the proof in \cite[Theorem 12.4.10]{oxley} works in the polymatroid case as well, but see also \cite[Theorem 1]{fmadhe}.
+The ``sticky matroid conjecture'' asserts that all sticky matroids are flat-modular \cite{bonin}.
+The same conjecture is stated here for polymatroids. \begin{polymatroidconjecture} Sticky polymatroids are flat-modular. \end{polymatroidconjecture} Factors of sticky polymatroids are sticky, and the collection of sticky polymatroids on a given ground set forms a closed cone, thus to settle the above conjecture it is enough to consider polymatroidal extensions of a matroid.
+Consequently, if the answer to Problem \ref{problem:1} is {\em yes} and the sticky matroid conjecture is true, then so is the sticky polymatroid conjecture.

-To state some of our results we need one more definitions.
+To state some of our results we need one more definition.
 The polymatroid $(h,M)$ is {\em $k$-$\ell$-sticky}, if any two of its extensions $(f_X,MX)$ and $(f_Y,MY)$ with $|X|\le k$ and $|Y|\le\ell$ have an amalgam.
 A polymatroid is {\em $k$-sticky}, if it is $k$-$k$-sticky.
 Sticky polymatroids on small ground sets are discussed in Sections \ref{sec:sticky-2} and \ref{sec:sticky-3}.